siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 So discreteness begins as standing-wave closure of source-free energy flow on a closed support.
 Once that bounded standing wave exists, its further global aspects can be separated.
-The trapped load of the closed circulation appears as mass in the next chapter.
+The total trapped energy of that stationary closure appears as mass in the next chapter.
 The through-hole character of that same toroidal standing wave appears as charge in the chapter after that.